 The successful bidder will be responsible for delivering a fully integrated, compliant, and future-ready HSM solution that ensures compatibility with IDRBT’s existing cryptographic ecosystem, including integration with legacy HSMs, PEDs and Backup HSMs.

-This Request for Proposal (RFP) is structured to provide a comprehensive view of the technical, operational, and contractual requirements for the procurement of Network-based Hardware Security Modules (HSMs), PED device and Backup device at IDRBT.
+This Request for Proposal (RFP) is structured to provide a comprehensive view of the technical, operational, and contractual requirements for the procurement of Network-based Hardware Security Modules (HSMs), at IDRBT.
 The document is organized into the following logical sections as captured in Table of Content.

 Each section is self-contained and cross-referenced where applicable.
 Bidders are advised to read the document in full and refer to the annexures for submission formats and compliance declarations.